Sufficient conditions for $C^{1,\alpha}$ parametrization and rectifiability: Introduction

 \item[(2)] Moreover we require some compatibility between the $P(x,r)$'s:

-\end{enumerate} \end{defin} \begin{rk} It is important to observe that the sets in Definition \ref{reifen} are not allowed to have any holes, while the sets in Definition \ref{reifenhole} are allowed holes of any size.
+\end{enumerate} \end{defin} \begin{rk} We will simply write (one-sided) Reifenberg flat for (one-sided) $(\e,d)$-Reifenberg flat, as $\e$ and $d$ will stay fixed, throughout the paper. \end{rk} \begin{rk} It is important to observe that the sets in Definition \ref{reifen}, for $\e$ sufficiently small, are not allowed to have any holes, meaning that $E$ must be simply connected, while the sets in Definition \ref{reifenhole} are allowed holes of any size.
 The compatibility conditions is (2) are automatically satisfied by Reifenberg flat sets without holes. \end{rk}

+Before we state our main results, let us recall some theorems of David and Toro \cite{davidtoro}.